 - Be careful not to become complacent in a job that makes you too comfortable.

-- Build an online persona that’s both appropriate for you and desirable by potential employers.
+- Build an online persona that’s both appropriate for you and desirable for potential employers.

-- Craft several “elevator pitches” to explain who you are and what type of jobs you might be interested in.
+- Craft several “elevator pitches” to briefly explain who you are and what jobs might interest you.

 - Treat yourself as a multifaceted company when managing your career.